-The agency's financial statements are a general purpose financial report, which has been prepared in accordance with:
+The Office's financial statements are general purpose financial statements, which have been prepared in accordance with:

-- applicable Australian Accounting Standards (which include Australian Accounting Interpretations); - the requirements of the Public Finance and Audit Act 1983 and Regulation; and - the Financial Reporting Directions published in the Financial Reporting Code for Budget Dependent General Government Sector Agencies or issued by the Treasurer under Section 9(2)(n) of the Act.
+- applicable Australian Accounting Standards (which include Australian Accounting Interpretations); - the requirements of the Public Finance and Audit Act 1983 and the Public Finance and Audit Regulation 2010; and - the Financial Reporting Directions published in the Financial Reporting Code for Budget Dependent General Government Sector Agencies or issued by the Treasurer under Section 9(2)(n) of the Act.

-Property, plant and equipment, investment property, assets (or disposal groups) held for sale and financial assets at "fair value through profit or loss" and available for sale are measured at fair value.
+Property, plant and equipment are measured at fair value.
 Other financial reports items are prepared in accordance with the historical cost convention.